damian-lis/portfolio-website/README.md

 <br/>
 <br/>

-### 3.1.3.
-Description of the structure and contents of the styles folder
+<h3 id="styles-folder">3.1.3.
+Description of the structure and contents of the styles folder</h3>

 The styles folder consists of the components, global, plugins, and utilities folders (index.css at the end, which exports all local files).